 Report to the police

 One option is to report to the police.
-It is a Commonwealth offence to use a carriage service to harass, menace or offend; and depending what state you live in, there may also be specific image-based abuse offences.
+It is a Commonwealth offence to use a carriage service to harass, menace or offend; and depending on what state you live in, there may also be specific image-based abuse offences.
 To find out what general and Commonwealth laws may apply, as well as specific state-based image-based abuse legislation, visit the eSafety Commissioner’s Image-Based Abuse website.
 You should also be aware that if the image-based abuse is part of a larger pattern of abuse, there may be other crimes that have occurred as well.
-Speak to the police about your case and ask what they can do.
+Consider speaking with the police about your case and asking what they can do for you.

 Report to the eSafety Commissioner

-If you need assistance in reporting to the website or want more information, visit Office of the eSafety Commissioner’s Image-Based Abuse Online Portal.
-This online portal includes information on who to contact to request that your intimate image be removed.
-You also have the option of reporting to the eSafety Commissioner’s office, and they will report the image or video on your behalf.
+If you need assistance in reporting to the website or want more information, visit the Office of the eSafety Commissioner’s Image-Based Abuse Online Portal.
+This online portal includes information on whom to contact to request that your intimate image be removed.
+You also have the option of reporting to the eSafety Commissioner’s office, and they will report the image/video on your behalf.
 This portal also has a range of information regarding legal and support options.
-The eSafety Commissioner office may even be able to investigate the image-based abuse and proceed with civil measures to hold accountable the person who posted your image.
+The eSafety Commissioner’s office may even be able to investigate the image-based abuse and launch civil proceedings to hold the person who posted your image accountable.

 Get legal advice